Our Frequently Asked Questions

 Read More

-A. Yes, they often do.
-Newborn, neonatal seizures occur shortly after birth or during the following hours and days and can indicate that a birth injury occurred.
+A. Yes, seizures in newborn babies can often indicate birth injuries.
+Also called neonatal seizures, they can occur shortly after birth or during the following hours and days.
 In fact, seizures may be the first (and perhaps only) clinical sign of a brain injury in a newborn baby.
 Seizures frequently develop in babies who experienced...

 Read More